clojuredocs/guides/articles/tutorials/basic_web_development.md

   (handler/site app-routes))
 ```

-Each of those expressions in `defroutes` like "(GET ...)" or "(POST
+Each of those expressions in `defroutes` like `(GET ...)` or `(POST ...)` are
-...)" are so-called "routes".
+so-called "routes".
 They each evaluate to a function that
 takes a ring request hashmap and returns a response hashmap.
 Your
-views/foo function's job is to return that response hashmap, but note
+`views/foo` function's job is to return that response hashmap, but note
 that Compojure is kind enough to make a suitable response map out of
 any html you return.